vikasjayaram/auth0-app-rule-mapping/README.md

 ```

 What you will need?
-* Create a .env file in ths project root directory.
+* Create a .env file in the project root directory.
 * Add the following lines to this file
 ```
 AUTH0_DOMAIN=myDomain